What is a dilute calico cat and how rare are they?

 The same genetic code that produces the beautiful coat color of the standard and dilute calico cats is also what determines their gender.
 Female cats have two X chromosomes, while males have one X chromosome and one Y chromosome.
 This means that male cats can display either the black or orange gene but not both.

 However, in extremely rare cases, known as Klinefelter Syndrome, a calico cat may be given an extra X chromosome which would then produce a male calico.
-On top of that, they would also need to inherit the dilution gene in order to be a male dilute calico.
+On top of that, they would also need to inherit the dilution gene to be a male dilute calico.

 Kathryn Williams